OneYellowLemon/MyActivityPlanner/README.md

 ```
 IActivityService:
 - getUsersSignedUpForActivity(activityId: int): List<User> - Returns a list of users who have signed up for a specific activity
-- getActivitiesForDate(date: java.util.Date): List<Activity> - Returns a list of Activity objects that occur on the specified Date
+- getActivitiesForDate(date: java.time.LocalDate): List<Activity> - Returns a list of Activity objects that occur on the specified Date
 - getSignedUpActivitiesForUser(userId: int): List<Activity> - Returns a list of Activity objects that the specified user has signed up for.
 - isUserSignedUpForActivity(userId: int, activityId: int): boolean - Returns true if the specified user is signed up for the specified activity
-- signUpForActivity(activityId: int, userId: int): boolean - Signs the specified user up for the specified activity
+- signUpForActivity(activityId: int, userId: int): void - Signs the specified user up for the specified activity
-- withdrawFromActivity(activityId: int, userId: int): boolean
+- withdrawFromActivity(activityId: int, userId: int): void - Withdraws the specified user from the specified activity
+- getActivity(activityId: int): Activity - Returns an activity by ID
+- saveActivity(activity: Activity): Activity - Upsert an Activity by ID and returns the updated/inserted activity object
+- deleteActivity(activityId: int): int - Delete an activity by ID and returns the ID of the deleted activity

 IUserService:
+- createUser(firstName: String, lastName: String): User - Creates a new user and returns the created User object
-- getUserName(userId: int): String - Return the full name of the specified user in the format firstname, lastname
+- getUserName(userId: int): String - Returns the full name of the specified user in the format: firstname, lastname
+- getUsers(): List<User> - Returns a list of all User objects

 IUserActivityDAO:
-- isUserSignedUpForActivity(userId: int, activityId: int): boolean - Returns true if the specified user is signed up for the specified activity
+- getAllUserActivities(): List<UserActivity> - Returns a list of all UserActivity objects
-- signUpUser(userId: int, activityId: int): boolean - Creates a record in the UserActivity table with the specified userId and activityId.
-Returns true if successful.
+- signUpUser(userId: int, activityId: int): void - Creates a record in the UserActivity table with the specified userId and activityId.
-- withdrawUser(userId: int, activityId: int): boolean - Deletes a record in the UserActivity table with the specified userId and activityId.
-Returns true if successful.
+- withdrawUser(userId: int, activityId: int): void - Deletes a record in the UserActivity table with the specified userId and activityId.

 IActivityDAO:
 - getActivity(activityId: int): Activity - Returns an Activity object by ID
 - getActivities(): List<Activity> - Returns a list of all Activity objects
-- saveActivity(activity: Activity): boolean - Update an existing Activity if it exists, otherwise, create a new Activity.
-Returns true if successful, otherwise, false.
+- saveActivity(activity: Activity): Activity - Update an existing Activity if it exists, otherwise, create a new Activity.
+Returns updated/inserted activity object
-- deleteActivity(activityId: int): boolean - Delete an Activity.
-Returns true if successful, otherwise, false.
+- deleteActivity(activityId: int): void - Delete an Activity.

 IUserDAO:
-- createUser(firstName: String, lastName: String): boolean - Create a new User with the specified first and last name.
-Returns true if successful, otherwise, false.
+- createUser(firstName: String, lastName: String): User - Create a new user with the specified first and last name.
+Returns the created user object
-- getUser(userId: int): User - Get a user by ID
+- getUser(userId: int): User - Returns a user by ID
+- getUsers(): List<User> - Returns a list of all users
 ```

 ## JSON Schema